pBread/Entity-Query/README.md

 #### Memos

 MoSearch is designed to be used _liberally_ across your app.
-Under the hood, incremetal [Memoization](https://en.wikipedia.org/wiki/Memoization) (specifically [weak](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) memoization) is used to cache (1) the "expensive" task of indexing a dataset and (2) each query result.
+Under the hood, incremetal [Memoization](https://en.wikipedia.org/wiki/Memoization) (specifically [weak](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) memoization) is used to cache the "expensive" task of indexing a dataset.

 Firstly, this makes it extremely cheap to run multiple queries on a dataset.